 Visit Fromelles Australian War Memorial and Ypres, Belgium

-Students will head to Ypres in the nearby Belgium where they will visit a city that played a major role in WW1 as well as having dinner there in a local restaurant before attending the Last Post remembrance ceremony that has taken place here every day at 8 PM since the end of the war.
+Students will head to Ypres in nearby Belgium where they will visit a city that played a major role in WW1.
+Then students will enjoy dinner at a local restaurant before attending the Last Post remembrance ceremony.
+This ceremony has taken place every day at 8 PM since the end of the first world ward.

 The Battle of Fromelles was the first major battle fought by Australian troops on the Western Front in WW1 and was meant to be a feint to draw German troops away from the Somme offensive, then being pursued further to the south, but it was a complete failure.
 The Australian Memorial Park contains a memorial statue called ‘Cobbers’ by artist Peter Corlett of Sergeant Simon Fraser carrying a wounded soldier back to the trenches across no man’s land and is a poignant reminder of Australian sacrifice and an important location for travelling students to recognise.

 Trip to Brussels